 d.
 Explain what different neuromarketing techniques measure

 e.
-Explain the different theories on decision making studies throughout history
+Explain the different theories on decision-making studies throughout history

 f.
-Apply these theories into real-world situations
+Apply these theories to real-world situations

 g.
 Explain how people have been using neuroscience to better understand the consumer

 h.
 Mention and explain the advantages and limitations of neuromarketing

 i.
 Create a checklist to evaluate a neuromarketing vendor